 As it turns out, electric and induction cooktops not only improve indoor air quality, they are a lot cheaper to install, easier to clean, and twice as energy efficient, thus keeping utility costs down over time.
 Still, clean energy advocates point out that building electrification won’t clean up harmful carbon emissions—building infrastructure for renewable power systems is just as important.

-Whether you’re in the middle of a renovation or simply in the market for a range, don’t let this news bum you out.
-While you might think electric cooktops aren’t as responsive, plenty of newer appliances feature impressively wide temperature ranges and can boil water in a matter of a few minutes.
-Plus, they’re easier to clean and provide extra counter space when you’re not cooking.
+Don’t let this news bum you out.
+While you might think electric or induction appliances aren’t as responsive, plenty of newer appliances feature impressively wide temperature ranges and can boil water in a matter of a few minutes.
+Plus they provide extra counter space when you’re not cooking.
 And if it’s the visual cue of fire that you miss, some options, like Samsung’s Slide-In Induction Range, use LED surface lights to reflect virtual flames on the pot or pan.
-Your electric stove doesn’t have to be a big black box either.
-(Italian kitchen appliance manufacturer Fabita debuted an induction surface last year that can be hung up on the wall after use!)
-These stylish picks make a case for going a little greener:
+Your stove doesn’t have to be a big black box either (Italian kitchen appliance manufacturer Fabita debuted an induction surface last year that can be hung up on the wall after use!).
+These stylish ranges and cooktops are all Domino approved and make the case for going a little greener.

 This story was originally published in February 2020.
 It has since been updated.